Inclusive Agriculture Portugal

 Please note that prices are subject to change without notice.
 Please ensure you have read the Love Volunteers Terms and Conditions & Refund Policy.

 - International arrivals are permitted from specified countries.
-Check with us or with your local Portuguese embassy as to the requirements for your nationality.
+Check with your local Portuguese embassy as to the requirements for your nationality.

-- Arrivals from some countries must present a negative Covid-19 PCR test result issued within 72 hours before departure.
+- ALL TRAVELERS must present a negative PCR test taken within 72 hours of departure.